Physical Therapy Treatments For Rheumatoid Arthritis

 Your body’s immune system mistakes the tissues in your joints for a pathogen and attacks it.

-We do know there are certain factors that can put you at higher risk of developing it though, including:
+However, we do know there are certain factors that can put you at higher risk of developing rheumatoid arthritis, including:

 • Having a parent with rheumatoid arthritis